pyauth/python-pkcs11/docs/concurrency.rst

 Thread safety aside, a number of PKCS#11 libraries do not support the same token being logged in from simultaneous sessions (within the same process), and so it can be advantageous to use a single session across multiple threads.
-Sessions can often life for a very long time, but failing to close a session may leak resources into your memory space, HSM daemon or HSM hardware.
+Sessions can often live for a very long time, but failing to close a session may leak resources into your memory space, HSM daemon or HSM hardware.

 A simple reference counting reenterant session object can be used.